ohm-team/ohm-snake/README.md

 > TODO Short description

 - To run the game: `npm start` and visit [https://localhost:8080/](https://localhost:8080/) (It uses a self-signed HTTPS certificate to serve frontend.
-This is required for some of the API's.)
+This is required for some of the API's.).
-- Or visit [application link](https://ohm-team.github.io/ohm-snake/) directly from your mobile browser (both iOS and Android are supported)
+- Or visit [application link](https://ohm-team.github.io/ohm-snake/) directly from your mobile browser (both iOS and Android are supported).
-- Access to the camera is required for the head detection feature, please allow when prompted
+- Access to the camera is required to control the snake with head movements, please allow when prompted.
-- Head tracking feature can be less accurate on low-end mobile phones because of the frontal camera resolution
+- Head tracking feature can be less accurate on low-end mobile phones because of the frontal camera resolution.
+- How to play?
+  - Game uses your phone's front camera.
+Position your face in front of your phone!
+  - Ensure there is enough light for the face to be visible and clear.
+The whole face should be in the frame.
+  - Make short head movements to the left and to the right to control the snake accordingly.
+  - Return head to the central position between the moves.
+  - Open your mouth in case you are in trouble!
+The snake will slow down!

 ### Web API's used